Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 I asked my Rising Star contact, and the person in charge of production, and my wife about these ideas.

 They all said no.

-So, I concluded that I’d actually lost it and should correct the 9 new errors and hurl this manuscript over the goal line, no matter if it must smash through that sheer cliff to do so.
+So, I concluded that I’d lost it and should correct the nine new errors and hurl this manuscript over the goal line, no matter if it must smash through that sheer cliff to do so.